gtreshchev/RuntimeFilesDownloader/README.md

 ![GitHub](https://img.shields.io/github/license/Respirant/RuntimeFilesDownloader)
 # RuntimeFilesDownloader
-This plugin will be useful for those who want to be able to download any files via HTTP protocol on runtime and save in device storage.
+Runtime Files Downloader plugin for Unreal Engine.
+Allows you to download any files via the HTTP protocol to the device memory.
 It's easy to use in both C++ and Blueprints.

 ![Runtime Files Downloader Unreal Engine Plugin Logo](image/runtimefilesdownloader.png "RuntimeFilesDownloader Unreal Engine Plugin Logo")